flysim/flysim.github.io/readme.md

 ### flySim unFlatland

 * Planar maps with 3D terrain
-* Display the vicinity of selectd airports
+* Display the vicinity of selected airports
 * Includes ILS, STAR and waypoints data
 * Historical data
 * Real-time data

 ### Standard Options

-* At least three versions -possibly more
+* All maps to have at least three versions - possibly more
 	* Historical data - all flights in a day
 	* Historical data - replay
 	* Real-time data